sanity-io/document-internationalization/README.md

-> **NOTE**
->
-> This is the **Sanity Studio v3 version** of @sanity/document-internationalization.
+- This is a completely new, **Sanity Studio v3 exclusive version** of @sanity/document-internationalization released as v2.0.0 which contains new features and requires content migrations to upgrade from previous versions.
+There is example code below.

->
+- For the **Studio v3 compatible version** of the original plugin, please install v1.0.0 and above.

-> For the v2 version, please refer to the [v2-branch](https://github.com/sanity-io/document-internationalization).
+- For the **Studio v2 version** (plugin version 0), please refer to the [v2-branch](https://github.com/sanity-io/document-internationalization) and install v0.0.0 and above.

 # @sanity/document-internationalization

 ![v3 Studio with @sanity/document-internationalization v1 Installed](/img/v3-studio-with-doc-intl-v1.png)

 A complete rewrite of the original Document Internationalization plugin, exclusively for Sanity Studio v3.
-The major benefits include:
+Major benefits from the previous versions include:

-- Start new documents in any language and create linking references later
+- Create new documents in any language and link references later
-- Stores translation references in a separate "meta" document
+- Translation references are written to a separate "meta" document
 - Updates to one translation no longer affect the change history of others
-- Does not require custom Document Actions
+- Does not require custom - nor modify the built-in - Document Actions
 - Changes made to one translation do not patch changes to other documents
 - Configurable "language" field on documents
 - Built-in static and parameterized initial value templates for new documents